 Make a splash at a gay pool party -Meet other gay locals and visitors at Casa Nudista's weekly gay pool party (mostly men, nudity required) on Saturdays from 3-8pm.

-Dance the night away -Catch a live musical performance at Chizme gay bar or hit the dance "floor" at LGBT+ La Maxima Nue Beach Bar to watch fabulous drag at "EL SHOW!"
+Dance the night away -Catch a live musical performance at Chizme gay bar or hit the dance "floor" at LGBTQ+ La Maxima Nue Beach Bar to watch fabulous drag at "EL SHOW!"

 Take a dolphin and whale watching tour -Get up early for a breathtaking sunrise and early morning symphony of dolphins and whales (in season) just offshore from Puerto Angel.
 Any hotel can organize with local guide Cesar.